dell-cloud-marketplace/docker-spree/README.md

     sudo docker run -d -p 3000:3000 -p 3306:3306 --name spree dell/spree

-and access Spree application from your browser, this can take some time due to scripts running during container start up but usually is under a mintue:
+To access the Spree application from your browser, this can take some time due to scripts running during container start up but usually is under a mintue, do:

     http://localhost:3000/